 - Systems Protection Technician

 - Radiation Protection Technician (RP Tech)

-There were about 6,900 jobs for Nuclear Monitoring Technician in 2016 (in the United States).
+In the United States, there were 6,900 jobs for Nuclear Monitoring Technician in 2016.
 There is little to no growth in job opportunities for Nuclear Monitoring Technician.
-There will be an estimated 800 positions for Nuclear Monitoring Technician per year.
+Due to new job openings and attrition, there will be an average of 800 job openings in this field each year.

 The states with the most job growth for Nuclear Monitoring Technician are Connecticut, Washington, and Missouri.
 Watch out if you plan on working in Idaho, Virginia, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Nuclear Monitoring Technicians make between $49,820 and $114,670 a year.

 Nuclear Monitoring Technicians who work in California, New York, or Pennsylvania, make the highest salaries.